 This article from McKinsey digs deep into the idea that change happens in an organization when the people show up differently.
 If you seek to lead powerfully and effectively, take the time to look at your internal experiences.
 Once you take accountability as a leader by understanding your motivations and inner drives, you can focus on developing awareness.

-2. To be an authentic leader, embrace your inner loser.
+2. To be an authentic leader in 2020, embrace your inner loser.

 This article from Transformational Leadership explores the relationship between stepping outside your comfort zone and the fear of failure.
 The underlying message here is that a fear of failure can inform and undermine your best efforts to find your authentic leadership voice.
 There’s some great advice here about what authenticity means in terms of navigating challenging situations.